Andrew (who friends call Drew) Horansky joined WKYC in April 2015.

 Before coming home, he was a general assignment reporter and fill-in anchor at KHOU, WKYC's sister station in Houston, and held a similar position at KVUE in Austin.

-Andrew currently lives in Bay Village with his wife and daughter.
+Andrew currently lives in Bay Village with his wife, a pediatrician.
+The couple has a daughter and son.